samyak112/Notion-Clone-Frontend/README.md

 # Current Features:-
 - [x] Login System
 - [x] Dashboard with Explorer and Editor
+- [x] Smart Rendering System which Re Renders the block only if there is any edit made actually for eg. if the block's initial text was 'hello' and the user type something and then went back to 'hello' again then the block wont be re rendered.
 - [x] Explorer can be dragged to increase or decrease its width
 - [x] User can close and open subfiles in the explorer using arrow (with static data for now)
 - [x] Redirects User to the last Edited File automatically , irrespective of if someone deleted something from local storage or working on a new device you'll be redirected to the last edited file and if new user then user will be redirected to 'Get Started' File